learn-co-curriculum/dsc-pca-and-digital-image-processing-lab/README.md

 ### Grid search baseline

-Refine the initial model by using a grid search to tune the hyperparameters.
+Refine the initial model by performing a grid search to tune the hyperparameters.
 The two most important parameters to adjust are `'C'` and `'gamma'`.
 Once again, be sure to record the training time as well as the training and test accuracy.

 ```python